oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 12. SHOULD NOT include constant [Geo](#GeoValues) or [Stream values](#StreamValues) in annotations
 13. MAY include new CSDL annotations

+In addition, OData 4.01 and greater services:

+14. SHOULD NOT have identifiers within a uniqueness scope (e.g. a schema, a structural type, or an entity container) that differ only by case

 In addition, OData 4.01 services:

-14. SHOULD NOT have identifiers within a uniqueness scope (e.g. a schema, a structural type, or an entity container) that differ only by case
 15. SHOULD NOT include constant [Geo](#GeoValues) or [Stream values](#StreamValues) in annotations

 Conforming clients MUST be prepared to consume a model that uses any or